mnbarber/sei/Unit_3/pup-part-3-ProfilePage.md

 **Set up your the basic components!**

 1. Create the Profile Page.
+Remember anything rendered by a route is put in the pages folder.

 pages/ProfilePage/ProfilePage.jsx